Miguel98R/project2Pug/README.md

 ---
 # Initializing template converted

-Once you have converted the template, you will notice that you have created a pre-estructura project , an api-rest based on express js and a database connection in mongo db, this in order to help in the process of creating projects
+Once you have converted the template, you will notice that a structure has been created for your project , an api-rest based on js express and a database connection in mongo db, this to help in the process of creating projects

 Converted views to pug are located in the views folder and static/library files are located in the public folder